Feature #1706

 It would be good if you could double check with pull distributions that everything is okay.
 Once you confirm I will close the issue.

-#12 Updated by Mayer Michael over 7 years ago
+#12 Updated by Mayer Michael about 8 years ago

 We could still think of adding a “weight” attribute to each component of the GModelSpatialComposite to be read from the XML file.
 This way, we could have spatial components with different amplitudes as a combined spatial model.